maxharlow/csvmatch/README.md

 #### Levenshtein

-[Damerau-Levenshtein](https://en.wikipedia.org/wiki/Damerau–Levenshtein_distance) is a string distance metric, which counts the number of changes that would have to be made to transform one string into another.
+[Damerau-Levenshtein](https://en.wikipedia.org/wiki/Damerau–Levenshtein_distance) is a string distance metric which counts the number of changes that would have to be made to transform one string into another.

 For two strings to be considered a match, we require 60% of the longer string to be the same as the shorter one.
 This threshold can be modified by passing a number between 0.0 and 1.0 with `-t`.